Lnknaveen/CleanCode/readme.md

 ## Class Design
 ### Single Responsibility Principle (SRP)
 - A class should have one, and only one, reason to change.

+### Open Closed Principle (OCP)
+- You should be able to extend a classes behaviour without modifying it.